jorgebucaran/colorette/README.md

 # Colorette

-> Terminal colors and styles for Node.js.
+> Easily set the color and style of text in the terminal.

-- No wonky prototype chain API or monkey-patching.
+- No wonky prototype method-chain API.
 - Automatic color support detection.
 - Up to [2x faster](#benchmarks) than alternatives.
 - [`NO_COLOR`](https://no-color.org) friendly. 👌

-Just import the colors and styles you want, and get down to business.
+Here's the first example to get you started.

 ```js
 import { blue, bold, underline } from "colorette"